 My sister found this adorable baby sock banner idea on Pinterest from WooHome.
-I purchased the socks she had on her registry and purchased some small wooden clothes pins and cotton rope from Michaels to hang them up on.
+Simply clip baby socks to a cotton rope.
+I purchased the socks she had on her registry and some small wooden clothes pins and cotton rope from Michaels to hang them up on.
 So cute, easy and a decoration you can use.

-The drink table was decorated with a paper tassel garland I found on clearance at Target in different shades of blue.
-To decorate the cups I used this light blue washi tape.
-It made a great space for people to write their names on their cups.
+A paper tassel garland dresses up the drink table.
+I found this one on clearance at Target in different shades of blue.
+Use washi tape to decorate clear punch cups.
+I used this light blue washi tape.
+It also makes a great space for people to write their names on their cups.

 My sister also found this cute idea for bow tie napkins on Pinterest.
 I’ll admit I struggled a little bit trying to figure out how to make them.
 At first I tried to use decorative tape but realized the napkins tore when you tried to open and use them.
-Then I got some ribbon and used double sided tape but the tape didn’t hold very well so I ended up using a small piece of scotch tape to hold the ribbon together.
+Then I got some ribbon and used double sided tape but the tape didn’t hold very well.
+For best results use a small piece of scotch tape to hold the ribbon together.

 - A Veggie Tray